Common questions about the AXIS protocol.

 AXIS operators improve efficiency by making the role of each line explicit.
 This reduces the need for longer instructions or repeated clarifications, helping conversations remain more focused and structured.
 They also reduce token usage by replacing longer prompt instructions with short operator signals.

-Yes.
-AXIS is designed to be lightweight and model-agnostic, so it can be used with any conversational AI system that accepts normal text input.
-No installation is required.
-AXIS works directly within conversations by placing operators at the beginning of lines.
-AXIS does not modify your computer or the AI system in any way.
+No. AXIS works directly within conversations by placing operators at the beginning of lines.
+It does not modify your computer or the AI system in any way.
 If you stop using the operators, the conversation simply continues as normal.

 Why use operators instead of longer prompts?